pouyakary/Orchestra/README.md

 - __Best Documentations__<br> Orchestra comes with an offline documentation for Orchestra Language and is integrated right into the Orchestra Language.
 You can right click on any block at any point and it will open up its documentation.

-- __RegExp Visualizations__ `COMING IN VERSION 2`<br>Orchestra Studio visualizes your resulting RegExp sequence and let's you walk through the matching phases using [Regulex](https://jex.im/regulex/#!embed=false&flags=&re=%5E(a%7Cb)*%3F%24).
+- __RegExp Visualizations__ `Coming in Version 2`<br>Orchestra Studio visualizes your resulting RegExp sequence and let's you walk through the matching phases using [Regulex](https://jex.im/regulex/#!embed=false&flags=&re=%5E(a%7Cb)*%3F%24).
 If you use `Unsafe Wildcard` feature in your Orchestra's that is going to be the best way to see how you have changed your code.

 - __Great IDE__<br> Orchestra is a beautiful IDE, it contains the perfection Kary Foundation software has.
 Beautiful UI and easy UX makes it easy to use and enjoyable to spend time in.
 It has night/light modes so you can work any time in the day and have fun.
 It also is fully cross-platform and you can have it on macOS, Linux and Window system